dmackinnon1/simple-invoicing/README.md

 Local scripts to produce LaTeX formatted invoices from provided csv files.

-Provide a CSV file named <YEAR>-<MONTH>.csv in the same folder as invoice.py, where YEAR is four digit and MONTH is two digit.
+Provide a CSV file named YEAR-MONTH.csv in the same folder as invoice.py, where YEAR is four digit and MONTH is two digit.
 The
 CSV file must have headers:

 date,stat,is_daily,hours,rate,charge,description